DebsankarBanerjee/Active-elastomer-hydrodynamics/README.md

-# Active-elastomer-hydrodynamics
-## Codes for active elastomer in one dimensions
-Steps to run the code
-1. run the shell script file (in terminal)-

-path to the shell scrpt/ ./make_pulse.sh

-(in case of permission issue use: chmod -0755 make_pulse.sh)

-2. this should generate "data" and "graph" directories.
-The plots are mostly labelled and saved in respective sub-dir inside graph according to the parameter values.

-3. data was not saved for each run but can be done by uncommenting the following lines in the script:
-   #tar -czvf data/density.tar.gz data/density.txt data/time_evolution.txt
-   #mv data/density.tar.gz graph
-   any file name added in the place of "density.txt" will be saved in the respective plots_* dir inside graph all parameter values are saved in file plots_B_XX_mu_XX.txt in respective plots_* dir inside graph

-4. Do not change the file named "makefile" unless any .f90 files are added or removed from the dir "code"

 ---

-# Active Elastomer Dynamics: High-Performance Fortran Solver
+# Active Elastomer Dynamics: High-Performance Finite Volume Solver

-This repository contains the numerical implementation of the continuum model for active actomyosin elastomers, as described in [Nature Communications (2017)](https://www.nature.com/articles/s41467-017-01130-1).
+This repository contains the numerical implementation of the continuum model for active actomyosin elastomers using finite volume method, as described in [Nature Communications (2017)](https://www.nature.com/articles/s41467-017-01130-1).

 The core engine is written in **Modern Fortran (F90)** for high-performance numerical integration, with a **Bash-based automation layer** for parameter sweeps and **Gnuplot** for automated visualization of phase transitions.